Art-related career alternatives are often the best choice for a multitude of reasons.

 Skills in your art-related job improve your art career.

 The above list touches on art-related career paths you could choose.
 It is not all-inclusive.
-Please use the comments section on page bottom to add your suggestions and thoughts.
-Most of the positions listed require specialized knowledge or further education, either at the university level or through apprenticeship.
+Please leave your suggestions and thoughts in the comments section at the bottom of the page.
+Most positions listed require specialized knowledge or further education, either at the university level or through an apprenticeship.
 Nearly all need the perspective of an artist.

 These jobs will allow you to increase your knowledge and skillsets and help you make your art career, whether full-time or part-time, more fulfilling and successful.
-Because of an artist’s career requirements, many artists have experience in any number of these art-related career fields.
+Because of an artist’s career requirements, many artists have experience in these art-related career fields.

 Your day job can become your ideal job.

 The good news is there are no wrong choices here.
-At worst, you start in one direction and go to another when your first choice is incorrect, or a better opportunity presents itself.
+At worst, you start in one direction and go in another when your first choice is incorrect or a better opportunity presents itself.

-Here’s an additional resource from Pixpa you will find helpful: Art Jobs Perfect for Fine Arts Majors, check it out!
+Here’s an additional resource from Pixpa that you will find helpful: Art Jobs Perfect for Fine Arts Majors; check it out!

 Experience Fulfillment in Art and Business.

-I hope you don’t need convincing to believe living the dream is possible.
+I hope you don’t need convincing that living the dream is possible.
 But hear me out if you do.
-You can create a life worth living, and a business worth running that brings you joy because it fits who you are and what you want.
+You can create a life worth living and a business worth running that brings you joy because it fits who you are and what you want.
 To learn what those things are, answer a couple of questions candidly.

 - What is your vision for you and your art in business?